Lebanese Independence Day: Pre-Independence period

 Lebanese President Alfred Naqqache (right) pictured with President Taj al-Din al-Hasani of Syria.
 Both men were French appointees.

 While the Lebanese have been in a constant struggle for independence from foreign powers since the age of the Old Testament, the modern struggle for Lebanese independence can be traced back to the emergence of Fakhr-al-Din II in the late 16th century, a Druze chief who became the first local leader in a thousand years to bring the major sects of Mount Lebanon into sustained mutual interaction.
 Fakhr-al-Din also brought western Europe back to Mount Lebanon.
 The French traveler Laurent d'Arvieux observed massive French commercial buildings in Sidon, Fakhr-al-Din's political centre, where bustling crowds of Muslims, Maronites, Orthodox Christians, Druze and Jews intermingled.
 Under his rule, printing presses were introduced and Jesuit priests and Catholic nuns encouraged to open schools throughout the land.
 Fakhr-al-Din's growing influence, disobedience and ambitions threatened Ottoman interests.
 Ottoman Turkish troops captured Fakhr-al-Din and had him executed in Istanbul in 1635.

-In response to a massacre of Maronites by Druze during the 1860 civil war, 6000 French troops landed near Beirut to ostensibly protect the Maronite communities.
+In response to a massacre of Maronites by Druze during the 1860 civil war, 6000 French troops landed near Beirut, ostensibly to protect the Maronite communities.
 The Ottoman Sultan, Abdulmejid I, had no choice but to approve the French landing at Beirut and review the status of Mount Lebanon.
 In 1861, the Ottomans and five European powers (Britain, France, Russia, Austria, and Prussia) negotiated a new political system for Mount Lebanon in a commission chaired by Mehmed Fuad Pasha, the Ottoman Foreign Minister.
 The international commission established a tribunal to punish the Druze lords for war crimes and the commission further agreed on an autonomous province of Mount Lebanon, the Mount Lebanon Mutasarrifate.
 In September 1864, the Ottomans and Europeans signed the Règlement Organique defining the new entity, including the French recommendation of an elected multi-communal council to advise the governor.